8dcc/browser-homepage/README.md

 ## Contributing
 Check [CONTRIBUTE.md](https://github.com/r4v10l1/browser-homepage/blob/main/CONTRIBUTE.md).

-## Changes
-- Added a bit of transparency to main container.
-- Added todo list.
-- Changed height, margins and sizes (Very easy to change)
-- Added search engines using [keywords](https://github.com/r4v10l1/browser-homepage/blob/main/js/search-bar.js#L5) in the search bar.
-- JS is now in different files.
-- Fixed background repeat thing.
-Now it covers all the screen.
-THE SCREENSHOTS ARE STILL WITH THE REPEATED BACKGROUND.
-- Now it won't capitalize links.
-- Now it will add `<a href="">` to the todo item if it's a link (Makes links clickable).
-- Now the size of the bookmarks changes depending on the items.
-For real now.
-- Added embed styles, window and embed button depending on the todolist.
-- Added fixed width to the main and todo containers, so it doesnt resize with the window.
-Margins are now auto instead of the 23% used before.
-- Changed default position of the embed video window.
-Now it spawns in the left side, in a fixed position, instead of 70%, which could make the window spawn with half outside of the browser on smaller resolutions.
-- Added [function](https://github.com/r4v10l1/browser-homepage/commit/51d4e2e8c3f6ff98d7942d53aea73008403f047f#diff-69e1955059041300b9d121a61837651363f6e92e23f5683ea9aa8fc62f1a6bf5R38) for shortening links, instead of fixed values depending on the type of link (youtube, etc.).
-Now they are parameters.
-It also made the regular text check for possible overflows to prevent the text and the remove button from going outside of the container ([Later removed](https://github.com/r4v10l1/browser-homepage/commit/51d4e2e8c3f6ff98d7942d53aea73008403f047f#diff-69e1955059041300b9d121a61837651363f6e92e23f5683ea9aa8fc62f1a6bf5R38)).
-- Now the text itself of the todo item has it's class and all, but making that change made the `display: block;` mess the todo items.
-This was fixed by applying [`display: inline;`](https://github.com/r4v10l1/browser-homepage/commit/a8d469ea8a46040d93810149e859fbee90667d8a#diff-f131fc9dca7d0116bd2258c95e127905bb0db3b922c83db9c7648b32770fc532R212) and [`display: inline-block;`](https://github.com/r4v10l1/browser-homepage/commit/a8d469ea8a46040d93810149e859fbee90667d8a#diff-f131fc9dca7d0116bd2258c95e127905bb0db3b922c83db9c7648b32770fc532R216) to different items.
-- Instead of applying the `checked` class to all the list item, now it applies it to this new class (The text only).
-This is now made [easily](https://github.com/r4v10l1/browser-homepage/commit/66e53ba041a0898983727ebbfa2171a65a22be7b#diff-69e1955059041300b9d121a61837651363f6e92e23f5683ea9aa8fc62f1a6bf5R49) too.
-- Now the todo items also allow big texts (paragraphs) without breaking the other buttons.
-If it cannot justify the text (when the item is one big word), it will [remove the overflow](https://github.com/r4v10l1/browser-homepage/commit/a8d469ea8a46040d93810149e859fbee90667d8a#diff-f131fc9dca7d0116bd2258c95e127905bb0db3b922c83db9c7648b32770fc532R218).
-- Now you can see an (ugly) icon when the input updates, containing the search engine.
-In the future you should be able to change the icons and use text instead.
-- If you use a search engine, the value of the search engine (`yt`, `g`, etc.) gets removed from the input value.
-Added 1 more setting (code for now) that will be checked to decide if after the value is empty with a search engine (You want to delete the search engine), the whole search engine will be deleted or you can "edit" the search engine.
-A bit hard to explain, but easy to see when changing `delete_whole_se` in the code and trying to delete the search engine.
-- Added text mode for search engines
-- Added settings window, background, items, css, checkbox, etc. The js works more or less.
-The settings do not really update on localstorage atm.
-- Fixed localstorage settings and some todo stuff that was messed up with the new changes.
-- Added localstorage settings for background (custom color and reset default image)

 ## Todo
 - [X] `todo.js` applies the `<a>` tag to the whole todo element instead of the link only.
 (Now it works only if the link is the only content of the todo element)